 You may, for example, be unable to free yourself from ropes or vegetation, but you may be able to work enough slack into the system that you can reach the surface with your mouth.
 James Bond famously used a tire to breathe in “A View to a Kill,” but his particular method won’t work.
 However, at least one automotive writer reports that it is possible to do so by cutting off the valve stem and using your tongue to control the flow of the air.

 Even relatively mild climates can be dangerous during survival situations.
-Without appropriate clothing and shelter, you may not be able to maintain an appropriate and safe body temperature for very long.
+Without appropriate clothing and shelter, you may not be able to maintain a safe body temperature for very long.
 Problems usually occur in cold weather, but high temperatures can also cause serious health problems for unprotected humans.

-Mild temperatures may only require that you engineer some type of clothing or a blanket, but in truly low temperatures (or inclement weather), you’ll need to construct some sort of shelter to better shield you from the elements.
+Mild temperatures may only require that you engineer some type of clothing or a blanket.
+In truly low temperatures (or inclement weather), you’ll need to construct some sort of shelter to better shield you from the elements.

 A few tips for protecting yourself from the elements include:

-Learn how to build a debris hut, which can be constructed in almost any forest, without any tools or supplies at all.
-Essentially comprised of a center ridge poll that is supported on one side by a pair of Y-shaped sticks; a sequence of “ribs” or “slats” spaced down the sides; and a several-feet-thick layer of leaves and debris piled around the structure.
+1. Learning how to build a debris hut.
+This can be constructed in almost any forest, without any tools or supplies at all.
+It’s essentially comprised of a center ridge pole that is supported on one side by a pair of Y-shaped sticks; a sequence of “ribs” or “slats” spaced down the sides; and a several-feet-thick layer of leaves and debris piled around the structure.
 A properly built and sufficiently thick (say, 4 to 5 feet thick) debris hut can not only keep you warm, but also keep you dry through all but the heaviest downpours.

 About two-thirds of the planet is covered by water, but relatively little of it is suitable for drinking.
-The bulk of the world’s water is seawater, which is unsafe (and potentially deadly) to drink; and a large portion of the freshwater is equally problematic, having been tainted by poisons, bacteria or other pollutants.
+The bulk of the world’s water is seawater, which is unsafe (and potentially deadly) to drink.
+However, a large portion of the freshwater is equally problematic, having been tainted by poisons, bacteria or other pollutants.

 Even the most pristine mountain stream may be full of pathogens that can cause serious human disease, so it is wise to treat any water before drinking it.